swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 problems rarely take longer than a minute to solve.
 Starting with Volume 3 things become significantly more challenging.
 Often the obvious move does not actually work and you should take a moment to find your opponent's best counter play.
-Counter to what many people suggest, I don't believe it's a issue to look at the answer if you cannot solve a problem in a reasonable amount of time.
+Contrary to what some people suggest, I don't believe it's a issue to look at the answer if you cannot solve a problem in a reasonable amount of time.
 Often problems which you find difficult involve some fundamental insight you either haven't